Anatoliy Starushchenko

-Anatoly Starushchenko (born 14 January 1988) is a Ukrainian footballer playing with FC Continentals in the Canadian Soccer League.
+Anatoly Starushchenko (born 14 January 1988) is a Ukrainian footballer playing with Toronto Falcons in the Canadian Soccer League.

 Playing career

 Europe and Asia

 Starushchenko started playing football in second grade.
 Starushchenko signed with Illichivets Mariupol in 2005 but featured in the Ukrainian Second League with FC Illichivets-2 Mariupol.
 He resumed playing in the third tier in 2008 with Yednist' Plysky.
 In 2010, he played in the Ukrainian First League with FC Tytan Armyansk where he appeared in one match.

 The following season he played abroad in the Tajik League with CSKA Pamir Dushanbe after a failed trial with Dacia Chisinau in Moldova.
 After two seasons in Dushanbe, he was transferred to league rivals Khayr Vahdat where he spent two seasons.
 In 2015, he returned to his former club CSKA Pamir where he played for three seasons.
 After several seasons abroad in Asia he returned to the Ukrainian First League in 2017 in order to play with PFC Sumy.
 After a season with Sumy, he signed with FC Podillya Khmelnytskyi.